Ashishkumar-source/assignment_linux_lab_/Assignment /lab0.md

 ![Image](img18.png)
 # Finally We have successfully installed the UBUNTU LINUX .

-#### Q1: what are the main advantages of using UBUNTU ?
+### Q1 : what are two advantages of installing ubuntu in virtual box ?
 ANS-
     > Free and open source
     > strong security and less vulnerable to viruses
-    > Regular updates and community support
+    > Regular updates and community support.
-    > Easy to use with a c;ean interface
-    > works well on older hardware

 ####  Q2 : Name some flavors of ubuntu.
 ANS- Ubuntu Desktop,Ubuntu Sever,Kubuntu,Xbuntu,Lubuntu,Ubuntu Mate.